Second Trimester

 Welcome to your second trimester – weeks 13 to 26 of your pregnancy.
 For many women, the second trimester is known as the "feel good" trimester.
 You may regain your energy and your appetite.
 You may also be starting to show, making the pregnancy seem more real.

-Your baby is changing rapidly now.
-During the second trimester, his eyebrows and eyelashes grow and hearing begins to function (Click to Tweet).
+During the second trimester, his eyebrows and eyelashes grow and hearing begins to function.
 Once his eyes open he will even start to observe the inside of the womb.

 Some of the highlights include: